Blog SOC 1 vs SOC 2

 The Audit Process

-For SOC 1 Audit:
+— For a SOC 1 Audit:

-For SOC 2 Audit:
+— For SOC 2 Audit:

-• Defining Control Objectives: Focus on the Trust Services Criteria applicable to your services—security, availability, processing integrity, confidentiality, and privacy.
+• Defining Control Objectives: Focus on the Trust Services Criteria applicable to your services — security, availability, processing integrity, confidentiality, and privacy.

 • Identifying Relevant Controls: Map out controls that address the chosen Trust Services Criteria.
 This includes detailing how your organization safeguards and manages data.